Qovery/documentation/website/docs/using-qovery/configuration/cloud-service-provider/amazon-web-services.md

 <Alert type="info">

 You can link more than one AWS account.
 Qovery also support multiple Cloud providers within the same Organization.
 Meaning, you can balance your workload on different Cloud providers.
-[Read more][guides.advanced].

 </Alert>